chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_HOME` - directory where orbit stores its data.
 By default it is `$HOME/.orbit` on Unix systems and `%USERPROFILE%/.orbit` on Windows systems.

-- `ORBIT_CACHE` - directory where orbit caches installed IP.
+- `ORBIT_CACHE` - directory where orbit caches installed ip.
 By default it is `$ORBIT_HOME/cache`.

-- `ORBIT_DOWNLOADS` - directory where orbit saves archived snapshots of IP at a particular version.
-By default it is `$ORBIT_HOME/downloads`
+- `ORBIT_ARCHIVE` - directory where orbit saves archived snapshots of ip at a particular version.
+By default it is `$ORBIT_HOME/archive`.

+- `ORBIT_CHANNELS` - directory where orbit checks for channels that point to available ip.
+By default it is `$ORBIT_HOME/channels`.

 - `NO_COLOR` - does not print colorized output when set to a value.